taskcluster/scrum/README.md

 ### Workspace configuration
 We have the following pipelines (columns) configured in Zenhub:
-* Icebox: issues we will never work on.
+* *Icebox*: issues we will never work on.
 These may be valid, but are not a priority given finite time and resources.
-* New Issues: newly-filed issues.
+* *New Issues*: newly-filed issues.
 They will remain here until triaged and labelled to go into either the Product Backlog, Next Sprint, Current Sprint Backlog, In Progress, or Icebox pipeline.
-* Product Backlog: triaged issues that are not part of the current sprint or an upcoming sprint.
+* *Product Backlog*: triaged issues that are not part of the current sprint or an upcoming sprint.
-* Next Sprint: issues that have been labelled and are being groomed for an upcoming sprint.
+* *Next Sprint*: issues that have been labelled and are being groomed for an upcoming sprint.
 Note: all upcoming sprints (there can be several being planned in parallel) share this pipeline.
-* Current Sprint Backlog: issues that are part of the current sprint that are not being worked on yet.
+* *Current Sprint Backlog*: issues that are part of the current sprint that are not being worked on yet.
-* In Progress: issues that are being worked on.
+* *In Progress*: issues that are being worked on.
-* Done: White shores, and beyond, a far green country under a swift sunrise.
+* *Done*: White shores, and beyond, a far green country under a swift sunrise.

 ### Starting the sprint
 At the start of the sprint, the _Scrum master_ will update the [primary Zenhub workspace] to mark the current milestone as active and moved the issues associated with that milestone into the Current Sprint Backlog pipeline.
 We will hold a kick-off meeting where the _Product owner_ will provide context enough for people to get started and assist developers in choosing their first issue to work on.
 The _Scrum master_ will remind everyone of any process changes being adopted for the new sprint.
 Work begins.